sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘It’s yours,’ the stranger said.
 ‘If you want it.’

 Up close, he smelled like citrus and detergent.
-He was bright and clean and new, so different from the coffin I had come from.
+He was bright and clean and new, so different from the coffin I'd come from.

 How wonderful it would be, I thought, to live in you instead.